Derpnezz/portfolio/README.md

 4. **Customize your information**

-- Update user.json with your personal details, including your name, bio, and social links.
+- Update `user.json` with your personal details, including your name, bio, and social links.
-- Update meta.json with information about your tech stack.
-- Update layout.tsx with to change the meta information for your website
+- Update `layout.tsx` with to change the meta information for your website

 5. **Run in local and make necessary changes**
    ```shell